Alert

 To provide its electricity distribution services, NPEI sources almost all of its goods from third-party vendors in Canada.
 These goods include, but are not limited to, wire, bolts, fuses, insulators, clamps, washers, anchors, brackets, arresters, safety equipment, distribution transformers, meters, and tools.
 When it is necessary to source goods from outside of Canada, NPEI typically imports goods from the United States.
 For materials used in the construction and maintenance of NPEI’s infrastructure, NPEI utilizes industry standard materials and suppliers.
 All equipment is reviewed and approved by NPEI engineers prior to use.
 NPEI is also a member of both the Utility Standards Forum and the GridSmartCity Cooperative.

 NPEI has due diligence processes in relation to forced and/or child labour, including the embedding of responsible business conduct into its policies and management systems.
-As mentioned above, in 2023, NPEI maintained several policies and processes to help identify and manage potential forced labour and child labour risks within the business and its supply chain, including through the Recruitment Policy, Master Services Agreement, and Purchasing Policy.
+As mentioned above, in 2024, NPEI maintained several policies and processes to help identify and manage potential forced labour and child labour risks within the business and its supply chain, including through the Supplier Code of Conduct, the Code of Conduct Policy and the Purchasing Policy.

 NPEI has not identified any forced labour or child labour in its activities or supply chains.
 As such, it has not untaken any remediation measures.